eosnetworkfoundation/grant-framework/applications/greymass-web-client-sdk.md

 | 3. | EOSIO Primitives | Inclusion of EOSIO primitives built on top of the crypto primitives that EOSIO requires to operate. |
 | 4. | API Client | A customizable API Client interface to allow communication with the blockchain API servers. |

-### Milestone X - Core SDK Extensions
+### Milestone 2 - Core Library Extensions

 Estimated duration: 1 month
 FTE: 2
-Costs: 8,000 USD
+Costs: $92,500 USD

-Each extension will be it's own self-contained package, having it's own templated documentation and published for developers to optionally include in their application for use.
+Each extension will be it's own self-contained package, having templated documentation and published for developers to optionally include in their project.
+This milestone is the creation of the **standards** and **templates**, alongside the development at least one plugin to serve as the reference implementation.

-Listed below are examples of various extensions we have identified as providing benefit.

-**Note**: The extension candidates listed below are entered alphabetically and not ordered by priority.
-They are just candidates for potential extensions and the priority on which to build first will need to be discussed.

 ##### Templates